efabless/openlane2/docs/source/for_developers/docs_contribution.md

 export PS1="\W> "
 ```

-You can add it to your `.bashrc` or just run it before you run the command.
+You can add it to your `.bashrc` (or your shell's RC file) or just run it before you run the command.

 :::{note}
 Please note that taking screenshots for terminal output is not recommended.
 You may want to use a `code-block` object.